Celebrating World Book Day on Britain’s Best Loved Coins

 Beatrix Potter 50p Series

-Beatrix Potter 50p series Beatrix Potter’s The Tale of Peter Rabbit has sold some 150 million copies since its release in 1903.
+Beatrix Potter’s The Tale of Peter Rabbit has sold some 150 million copies since its release in 1903.
 The much-loved children’s character was initially featured on a 50p coin in 2016.

 First issued as a series of five coins featuring Peter Rabbit and his friends, the 50ps designs by Emma Noble, were taken straight from the illustrations of the original books.
-These 50p coins started an unprecedented collecting phenomenon and have been so hugely popular the series has been continued throughout 2017 and 2018 with the release of a further eight 50p coins.
+These 50p coins started an unprecedented collecting phenomenon and have been so hugely popular the series was continued throughout 2017 and 2018 with the release of a further eight 50p coins.

 Shakespeare £2 Set

-Shakespeare £2 set In the 400 years since his death, William Shakespeare has become widely regarded as the greatest writer in British history and the world best dramatist.
+In the 400 years since his death, William Shakespeare has become widely regarded as the greatest writer in British history and the world best dramatist.
 In 2016 The Royal Mint struck three official £2 coins in honour of the playwright – a first for the UK.
 Each coin celebrates an aspects of Shakespeare’s famous work, tragedies, comedies and histories, all designed by John Bergdahl.

 The three Shakespeare £2 coins issued in 2016